 Restructuring expense.
 In the fourth fiscal quarter of 1998, Discreet reversed \$2,333,000 of restructuring reserves.
-These reserves were considered to no longer be necessary when the costs estimated to complete the restructuring plan were reviewed.
+These reserves were for the estimated cost of buying out the lease for the previous Montreal headquarters and were no longer considered necessary as an assignment of this lease was negotiated during the fiscal year ended June 30, 1998.
 This reversal was offset by an additional accrual of \$829,000 to accrue the cost of closing Discreet's U.K. research and development facility.
 The closure of this facility substantially was completed by June 30, 1998.
 See Note 19 of Notes to Discreet's Consolidated Financial Statements.

 Charge for Purchased Research and Development.
 In connection with the Lightscape acquisition, Discreet expensed \$5,800,000, based on an independent appraisal, of in-process research and development that had not yet reached technological feasibility and had no alternative use, in the three-month period ended December 31, 1997.
 In connection with the D-Vision acquisition, Discreet expensed \$21,000,000, based on an independent appraisal, of in-process research and development, that had not yet reached technological feasibility and had no alternative use, in the three-month period ended September 30, 1997.
+During the eleven-month period ended June 30, 1997, Discreet expensed \$9,800,000, based on an independent appraisal, of in-process and development related to the Denim Acquisition, that had not yet reached technical feasibility and had no alternative use.
 See Note 15 of Notes to Discreet's Consolidated Financial Statements.

 Litigation and Related Settlement Expenses.
 In the third fiscal quarter of 1998, Discreet reversed \$405,000 of litigation and related settlement expenses in order to adjust previously estimated legal costs to the actual amount of costs incurred to settle the class action litigations.
+During the eleven-month period ended June 30, 1997, Discreet recorded a provision of \$6,500,000 to accrue the additional estimated settlement costs to be borne by Discreet.
 See Note 5 of Notes to Discreet's Consolidated Financial Statements.

 Other Income (Expense).
 Other Income (Expense) primarily consists of foreign currency gains and losses and interest income and expense.
 Foreign currency translation resulted in gains of \$1,083,000 and losses of \$188,000 for the twelve-month period ended June 30, 1998, and the eleven-month period ended June 30, 1997, respectively.
-These gains and losses are primarily the result of Discreet and each subsidiary translating intercompany balances denominated in a currency other than its own functional currency.
-These balances are remeasured into the functional currency of each company every reporting period.
-This remeasurement results in either unrealized gains or losses depending on the exchange rate fluctuation between the functional currency of each company and the currency in which the monetary asset or liability is denominated.
+Included in the gains of \$1,083,000 are the following significant items: a gain of approximately